Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 • BINDPLANE_API_KEY: API key if you do not want to use a username and password

-BindPlane supports username and password, however, an API key is required when multi-account is enabled.
-If BindPlane is not configured for multi-account, you must have the following secrets for your basic authentication username and password.
+BindPlane supports username and password, however, an API key is required when multi-project is enabled.
+If BindPlane is not configured for multi-project, you must have the following secrets for your basic authentication username and password.

 • BINDPLANE_USERNAME